Vincit/objection.js/doc/includes/API.md

 > If `type` is anything else but `"ModelValidation"`, `data` can be any object that describes the error.

-Error of this class is thrown by default if a model validation fails.
+Error of this class is thrown by default if validation of any input fails.
+By input we mean any data that can come from the outside world, like model instances (or POJOs), relation expressions object graphs etc.

 You can replace this error by overriding [`Model.createValidationError()`](#createvalidationerror) method.

+See the [error handling recipe](#error-handling) for more info.

 Property|Type|Description
 --------|----|-----------
-statusCode|number|HTTP status code for interop with express error handlers and other libraries that search for status code from errors. type|string|One of "ModelValidation", "RelationExpression", "UnallowedRelation" and "InvalidGraph"a data|object|Dictionary of errors.
+statusCode|number|HTTP status code for interop with express error handlers and other libraries that search for status code from errors. type|string|One of "ModelValidation", "RelationExpression", "UnallowedRelation" and "InvalidGraph".
+This can be any string for your own custom errors.
+The listed values are used internally by objection. data|object|Any additional data.
+The content of this property is documented in the example in this section for "ModelValidation" errors.